WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README4.md

             font=("Arial", 96, "normal"), align = "center")
 ```

 This line of code has become quite long and might run off the edge of your editor.
-Luckily where Python code has a comma you can type *Enter* to start a new line straight after the comman and the code will still run as normal.
+Luckily where Python code has a comma you can hit the *Enter* key to start a new line straight after the comman and the code will still run as normal.

 If you would like a different colour text you could change the *colour* of the turtle.
 If you wanted the text to be red, for example, you would do this by adding the code